$600 million gone: The biggest crypto theft in history | CNN Business

 “The amount of money you hacked is the biggest one in the defi history,” Poly Network wrote in a letter to the attacker it posted to Twitter.
 “The money you stole are from tens of thousands of crypto community members… you should talk to us to work out a solution.”

-Poly Network urged other members of the cryptocurrency ecosystem to “blacklist” the addresses used by the attacker to siphon away the funds — which included a mix of various coins including $33 million of Tether, according to Tether’s CTO.
+Poly Network urged other members of the cryptocurrency ecosystem to “blacklist” the assets coming from addresses used by the attacker to siphon away the funds — which included a mix of various coins including $33 million of Tether, according to Tether’s CTO.
 The cryptocurrency exchange Binance said it was “coordinating with all our security partners to actively help.”
 Poly Network links together the blockchains of multiple virtual currencies to create interoperability among them.

 Following the hack, Poly Network established several addresses to which it said the attacker could return the money.
 And it appears the hacker is cooperating: As of 7:47 a.m.
 ET Wednesday, Poly Network said, it had received about $4.7 million back.
 It was not immediately clear who was behind the hack or why the money is being returned.